 - Clicking a link in the Assay Id column, such as "Run4", takes you to the Results grid for that run.

-- Clicking in the Flag column toggles the flag indicating there is a need to review the run for possible problems.
+- Clicking the Flag icon toggles the flag indicating there is a need to review the run for possible problems.
 When you flag a row, you may enter a comment.
 A flagged row shows a colored icon; hover to see the comment entered.

-- Clicking the graph link (in the unnamed column between Flag and Assay Id) takes you to details about the run, including a graphical representation of the run.
+- Clicking the Flow Chart icon (in the unnamed column between Flag and Assay Id) takes you to details about the run, including a graphical representation of the run.
 For example, clicking the graph link for Run1 shows the following.
 Notice that the graph assumes that each unique date in the assay data represents a different specimen.

 - Return to the assay runs grid using the back button in your browser, or by clicking the folder link Assay Tutorial, then GenericAssay in the assay list.